bitgoldcoin-project/bitgoldcoin/bitgoldcoin-release/Manual/ubuntu-qt.md

 ```

-## Starting bitgoldcoind and Setting up bitgoldcoin.conf
+## Starting ppcoind and Setting up ppcoin.conf

 If you managed to make it this far, then you have successfully built the headless daemon and can begin staking as soon as you finish a few more small tasks.

 You first need to run the daemon.
 This can be accomplished by typing :

 ```
-$HOME/bitgoldcoin/src/bitgoldcoind &
+$HOME/ppcoin/src/ppcoind &
 ```

 The first time that this file is run, it will test for a configuration file in the default location.
-If no configuration file exists (and it shouldn't!), the bitgoldcoind program will give a suggestion for a username and password to be placed in the config file (in this case $HOME/.bitgoldcoin/bitgoldcoin.conf).
-Copy the username and password and paste these into a new file with this name in this location, using, for example emacs -nw $HOME/.bitgoldcoin/bitgoldcoin.conf and then pasting into the window.
+If no configuration file exists (and it shouldn't!), the ppcoind program will give a suggestion for a username and password to be placed in the config file (in this case $HOME/.ppcoin/ppcoin.conf).
+Copy the username and password and paste these into a new file with this name in this location, using, for example emacs -nw $HOME/.ppcoin/ppcoin.conf and then pasting into the window.

 Now, you can rerun the daemon program again using

 ```
-$HOME/bitgoldcoin/src/bitgoldcoind &
+$HOME/ppcoin/src/ppcoind &
 ```

-At this point, bitgoldcoind should be downloading the blockchain and verifying blocks, which should take a day or so.
+At this point, ppcoind should be downloading the blockchain and verifying blocks, which should take a day or so.
 This can be checked by looking at the log file.
-You can see if everything is going smoothly by typing tail -100 $HOME/.bitgoldcoin/debug.log.
+You can see if everything is going smoothly by typing tail -100 $HOME/.ppcoin/debug.log.

 Examine the contents of the file.
 If it appears as if blocks are being downloaded (they'll have a timestamp date), and the blockheight is increasing, then you are all set.